pelagia123/todo-list-tutorial/observable-gallery/init.md

  First we’re going to use it to display our gallery.
 Later, we’ll gradually add Observables and interactvity, based on this array with photos.

-We need some initial photos in our gallery so just copy-paste array from snippet below in your `photo.service.ts`
+We need some initial photos in our gallery so just copy-paste array from snippet below in your `photo.service.ts` (above the class body).

 ```typescript
 const initialPhotos: Photo[] = [